Venice FAQs

 When the service is exceptional.
 Otherwise it’s not required.

 You can if service has been exceptional.
-Otherwise it’s not required.
+If your restaurant adds a service charge, tipping is not required.

 St Mark’s Basilica